Skip to main content

 • stability

-The game's stability is a mixed bag, with many players reporting frequent bugs and glitches that can disrupt gameplay, particularly with the cover system and AI behavior.
-While some users experienced smooth performance on platforms like the Steam Deck, others faced significant issues such as crashes, freezes, and unresponsive controls.
-Overall, the game runs well for some, but the prevalence of bugs makes it frustrating for many players.
+The stability of the game is a mixed bag, with many players reporting frequent bugs and glitches that can disrupt gameplay, particularly with mechanics like cover and AI behavior.
+While some users experienced smooth performance on platforms like the Steam Deck, others faced significant issues such as freezing, unresponsive controls, and inconsistent mechanics.
+Overall, while the game runs well on certain systems, the prevalence of bugs detracts from the overall experience for many players.

 • “Runs great on the Steam Deck at max everything 60fps and man, what a ride!”